Amgg12301/Restaurant-Flask-App/README.md

 HTML5 Geolocation to obtain the user's current location and Yelp's Fusion API to search for restaurants based on the user's current location (latitude, longitude), type of food, and price range($, $$, $$$, $$$$).
 To use the web application, go to https://amogh-flask-web.herokuapp.com/.

+# Coronavirus Update
+Added functionality and visibility to see which restaurants out of your results supports delivery, supports pickup, or supports both.
+This update is to help those in selecting a restaurant from their ideal restaurants to order food from if they prefer a certain transaction method over another or don't care at all in this time of a global pandemic.